 Become A Club Member

 There are several types of clubs and people join clubs for a variety of reasons.
 The Menomonie Rifle and Pistol Club is the type you join to make a difference to your community.
 Being a member means that you are a part of something bigger than yourself by helping to educate the community through an organization that promotes firearm safety and proficiency through community events; by helping maintain and improve the shooting range for people to shoot safely at.
 Membership does require a commitment to the club and the community.
 We ask each member to volunteer at least 20 hours per year at club activities.
 As a active member, your ideas and opinions are vital to the success and survival of the club and the range.
 If helping the community in this way appeals to you, come to a meeting and talk to one of the officers.
-Membership fees are $25 per calendar year for an individual, $35 for a Family, and $75 for a Patron.
+Membership fees are $25 per calendar year for an Individual, $35 for a Family, and $75 for a Patron.
 Talk to an RSO at the range for details.